 So, be careful with twists in yoga therapy for breast cancer patients.
 Here is a workup (vinyasa krama) for the triangle pose (trikonâsana).

-slight bend in the front leg, top arm bent with hand on hip, look down
+- slight bend in the front leg, top arm bent with hand on hip, look down

-slight bend in front leg, top arm bent, look up
+- slight bend in front leg, top arm bent, look up

-slight bend in front leg, top arm stretched out and up, look down
+- slight bend in front leg, top arm stretched out and up, look down

 - slight bend in front leg, top arm stretched up and out, look up.